matestack/matestack-ui-core/docs/guides/essential/03_index_show_transition.md

 end
 ```

 We removed the prepare statement and will do the data fetching to the page level instead.
 Also, the transition links to the first two pages were removed and a transition to the `main` block of the `Demo::App` added.
 By doing this, we make sure the person index page will be reachable from all pages.
-Also, the horizontal ruler (`hr`) tag makes it easier to distinguish between the wrapping `matestack` app and the `page_content`!
+Also, the horizontal ruler (`hr`) tag makes it easier to distinguish between the wrapping `matestack` app and the `yield_page`!

 ## Person index page
 Create a new folder called `persons` in `app/matestack/demo/pages/`, and move the `first_page.rb` and `second_page.rb` there.